kemapak/blog/README.md

 # Journey of a UI architect

-Good code and good architecture does matter so share my experiences, knowledge and mistakes.
+Good code and good architecture does matter, so I am sharing my experiences, knowledge and mistakes.

 Kem